 What are the best Netflix series to watch?
-We’ve all been there, wondering what to check out while we scroll through all the TV series on Netflix.
-Maybe a drama series rewatch?
+We’ve all been there, wondering what to check out while we scroll through all the shows on Netflix.
+Maybe a good old rewatch?
 Or perhaps something lighter, like a makeover reality show?
-The choice paralysis on streaming services is real, and sometimes it eats into that precious watching time.
+The choice paralysis on streaming platforms is real, and sometimes it eats into that precious watching time.

-We’re here to help you be a little more decisive, by giving you the very best Netflix series to be found in the bowels of the platform.
-You can watch everything on this list front to back via your Netflix subscription, and if you’re not in the market for a binge, there are a few that are great for sticking on a random episode to relax to as well.
+We’re here to help you be a little more decisive, by giving you the very best Netflix series to be found in the bowels of the service.
+You can watch everything on this list front to back via your Netflix subscription, and if you’re not in the market to binge a drama series, there are a few choices that are great for sticking on a random episode to relax to as well.

 Comedy, period drama, cooking, some choice sci-fi series, Netflix anime, it’s all here, and in many cases, you’ve multiple seasons to dive into.
 Doesn’t matter if you just need some escapism or you finally have a quiet evening and want to engage in some heady concepts.
 If you’d like something feature-length, peruse out lists of the best Netflix movies, and best Netflix horror movies.

 - Aunty Donna’s Big Ol’ House of Fun